iamronsuez/iamronsuez.github.io/README.md

 I'm a proficient full stack developer and entrepreneur enthusiast, since a young age I was fascinated about computers, software and systems, when I was 16 I started my bachelor of Informatic Engineering at [UCAB Guayana](http://guayanaweb.ucab.edu.ve/), I learned about algorithms, problem abstraction and programming in general.

-When I was 20 I started to work on the Internet field programming several web development projects using platforms like [Upwork](https://www.upwork.com/freelancers/~01ba4f039661b19550), that opportunity crafted my experience working remotely using a foreign language with people from around the world, since there I've been looking for the best tools and approaches to solve any kind of problems using the computer science technologies.
+When I was 20 I started to work on the Internet field programming several web development projects using platforms such as [Upwork](https://www.upwork.com/freelancers/~01ba4f039661b19550), that opportunity crafted my experience working remotely using a foreign language with people from around the world, since there I've been looking for the best tools and approaches to solve any kind of problems using the computer science technologies.

 Today, i'm still eager to build new things, meet great people, develop ideas and generate better solutions to the people.